georgeerol/DeepLearningDroneSimulator/README.md

 Fully Convolutional Networks have  achieved state of the art results in computer vision tasks such as Semantic Segmentation.
-FCNs take advantage of 3 special techniques
+FCNs take advantage of 3 special techniques:

 1. Replace fully connected layers with 1x1 convolutional layers
 2. Up-sampling through the use of transposed convolutional layers
 2. Skip Connection - These skip connection allow the network to use information from multiple resolution scales.
-As a result the network is able to make more precise segmentation decisions.
+As a result, the network is able to make more precise segmentation decisions.

 #### No Skip Connection
 ![No Skip Connection](./misc/NoSkipConnection.png)